 McWay Falls

-Visiting, moreover, showering in the splashing mist in the southern section of Big Sur is not allowed.
+Visiting, moreover, showering in the splashing mist in the southern section of the Big Sur Drive is not allowed.
 The beach that was created by a 1983 land slide is highly hazardous.

-The 0.5-mile Waterfall Overlook Trail runs under the highway and takes you as close as you can only get to the spectacular Big Sur coast.
+The 0.5-mile Waterfall Overlook Trail runs under the highway and takes you as close as you can only get to the elusive site.
 Any attempt to get past this point is discouraged and can get you a hefty fine.

 Partington Cove Trail

 If you don’t feel like hiking downhill, admire the astounding cove from above.
 Find a proper pull-off, climb a short, roadside cliff, and peer into the mesmerizing brilliance below.
-These easy-to-reach vintage points and secluded places are what makes a visit to Bug Sur an endless, unforgettable adventure.
+These easy-to-reach vintage points and secluded places are what makes a trip along the Big Sur Drive an endless adventure.

 7. Limekiln State Park

-A paid state park nowadays, this Big Sur area provided most of Northern California with pure lime that was used in construction cement in the late 1880s.
+A paid state park nowadays, the Limekiln area provided most of Northern California with pure lime that was used in construction cement in the late 1880s.
 They say old buildings in San Francisco and Monterey still bear echoes of the now distant past of Limekiln State Park.

-Certainly no lime harvesting is conducted in the Big Sur area any longer.
-Remains of the historic limekilns, however, still adorn the park.
-They along with Limekiln Falls were the biggest reasons for us to visit the southern Big Sur area.
+Certainly no lime harvesting is conducted in the Big Sur area today.
+The remains of the historic limekilns, however, still adorn the park.
+They, along with Limekiln Falls, were the biggest reasons for us to visit the southern Big Sur area.

 As fate would have it, all trails except for a beach access were closed due to a recent fire.
-I only hope that next time we drive through Big Sur, the area is more suitable for exploration.
+I only hope that next time we drive along the Big Sur coast, the area is more suitable for exploration.

 8. Sand Dollar Beach